PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Structural Optimizations

-\textbf{Update Forward.} \textit{Donors.} We first consider donor updates in the forward direction.
+\textbf{Donors.} We first consider donor updates in the forward direction.
 Our goal is to construct a normalized function $\bar{F}(x)$ such that $\upsilon \bar{F}(x) = F(x)$, where $F(x)$ is the original donor function and $\upsilon$ is the update term to be propagated to receivers.
-The average pooling operation is given by $\mu(x) = k^{-1} \sum_i{x_i}$, where $k$ is the kernel size.
-In the normalized function we set \(k = 1\), reducing the operation to $\bar{\mu}(x) = \sum_i x_i$.
-Thus, for the equality to be valid, we have $\upsilon = k^{-1}$.